golang/proposal/design/27935-unbounded-queue-package.md

-Linked list as the underlying data structure for an unbounded queue has the advantage of scaling efficiently when the underlying data structure needs to grow to accomodate more values.
+Linked list as the underlying data structure for an unbounded queue has the advantage of scaling efficiently when the underlying data structure needs to grow to accommodate more values.
 This is due to the fact that the existing elements doesn't need to be repositioned or copied around when the queue needs to grow.